-What you need to know before going to Taichung Night Market
+What you need to know before visiting Taichung Night Markets

-Before you visit Taichung, take a look at my post on everything you need to know before going to Taiwan.
-I included a lot of travel information including how to get around Taiwan and other travel tips.
+Before visiting a Taichung market, look at my post on everything you need to know before going to Taiwan.
+I included a lot of travel information, including how to get around Taiwan and other travel tips.
 Plus, I have a guide specifically for travelling to Taichung.

-Here are few additional tips for travelling to Taichung:
+Here are a few additional tips for visiting night markets in Taichung:

 - Use EasyCard or iPass for public transportation in Taichung.
-They are both rechargeable smartcard where you can take public transportation including train, bus, and etc. Whenever you use the EasyCard or iPass for any Taichung bus route that is less than 10km, your ride is free!
+They are both rechargeable smartcards where you can take public transportation, including trains, buses, etc. Whenever you use the EasyCard or iPass for any Taichung bus route less than 10km, your ride is free!

-- Bring cash for all your purchases at the night markets in Taichung.
+- Bring cash for all your food purchases at all Taichung markets.

-There are many night markets in Taichung but I chose these three night markets because of their location and their food.
+Taichung has many night markets, but I chose them because of their location and food.
 These Taichung night markets are easily accessible by either walking or public transportation.
 Plus, the variety of food is some of the best I’ve seen throughout Taiwan.

 Yizhong Street Night Market (一中夜市)

-Yizhong Street Night market is my favourite night market in Taichung because it is accessible and has many excellent accommodations in the area.
+Yizhong Street Night Market is my favourite and the best night market in Taichung because it is accessible and the area has many excellent accommodations.

-The night market is lively but not too busy (unless its a holiday or weekend).
-And it has the best local food in Taichung where you can purchase food from street vendors or dine at one of the local restaurants.
-It is near the shopping area so you can walk around and work off your food and go back to the market for seconds.
+The night market is lively but not too busy (unless it’s a holiday or weekend).
+It has the best local food in Taichung, where you can purchase food from street vendors or dine at one of the local restaurants.
+It is near the shopping area, so you can walk around, work off your food, and return to the market for seconds.

-Besides food, there are many trinket stores along Yizhong Street and some of the smaller streets between Yizhong and Section 3, Sanmin Road (the main avenue parellel and north to Yizhong).
-The shops sell clothing, shoes and lots of knick knacks including things you cannot buy anywhere else in the world: bubble tea carrier!
+Besides food, there are many trinket stores along Yizhong Street and some of the smaller streets between Yizhong and Section 3, Sanmin Road (the main avenue parallel and north to Yizhong).
+The shops sell clothing, shoes and lots of knick-knacks, including things you cannot buy anywhere else in the world: bubble tea carrier!
 Yes, I bought one for myself!

 Braised Taiwanese food (滷味王)